 TQM provides the quality assurance that customers will get what they expect, as well as a process for managing unsatisfied customers, make needed corrections and prevent similar reoccurrences.

 Explore the tools you need to achieve TQM.
-Check out CEBOS Quality Management Products.
+Check out QAD CEBOS Quality Management Products.

 Every business owner and manager knows the importance of satisfied customers, and how expensive it is to find new customers compared to keeping current customers.
 Business research clearly shows that there is a direct correlation between satisfied customers and revenue.
 If your business doesn’t have a clear path to creating satisfied customers, then it can benefit from TQM.